Father to Son by Elizabeth Jennings – Complete Poem Explanation | Summary & Analysis

 Answer: The poem shows a strained and distant relationship between a father and son, highlighting emotional disconnection.

 Q6.
-How does Jennings present emotional conflict?
+How does Jennings present emotional conflict in the poem “Father to Son” by Elizabeth Jennings?

 Answer: She presents emotional conflict through confusion, silence, and lack of understanding between the father and son.